oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/pronoun.md

 Due to the diverse set of responsibilities given to them, pronouns can sometimes be difficult to identify within a sentence.

 ### Noun
+The most common use-case ascribed to pronouns is to function as nouns which means that they can serve as the subject of a clause, object of a verb or preposition.

 ### Interrogative
 Certain pronouns (ex: *who*, *whom*, *whose*, *which*, *what*) can be used to create questions.
 When used in such a manner, they function as a noun.